astral-sh/setup-uv/README.md

 #### Cache dependency glob

-If you want to control when the cache is invalidated, specify a glob pattern with the `cache-dependency-glob` input.
-The cache will be invalidated if any file matching the glob pattern changes.
-If you use relative paths, the glob matches files relative to the repository root.
+If you want to control when the GitHub Actions cache is invalidated, specify a glob pattern with the `cache-dependency-glob` input.
+The GitHub Actions cache will be invalidated if any file matching the glob pattern changes.
+If you use relative paths, they are relative to the repository root.

 > [!NOTE]
 >